icon-project/t-bears/docs/tbears_jsonrpc_api_v3.md

 This chapter explains the error codes used in ICON JSON-RPC API response.<br/>

-Belows table shows the default error messages for the error code.
+Below table shows the default error messages for the error code.
 Actual message may vary depending on the implementation.

 ## Error Codes